cbirdlab/fltrVCF/readme.txt

         fltrVCF is parallelized where possible, but only runs on one node or computer.
 MPI is not supported.

-        fltrVCF requires minor modification to work with dDocent output (nonHPC).
+        fltrVCF requires minor modification to work with non dDocentHPC output.
 To do so, remove ".$CutoffCode" "$CutoffCode." and "$CutoffCode" in order from the script).

-Forks of both filter_hwe_by_pop_HPC.pl and rad_haplotyper.pl can be obtained from cbirdlab on github and are tested with fltrVCF and work.
+	Forks of both filter_hwe_by_pop_HPC.pl and rad_haplotyper.pl can be obtained from cbirdlab on github, are tested with fltrVCF and work.

+	Newer filters (identified by the "custom bash" label in the config file) employ R to output plots as *.pdf.
+For this to work properly, the R scripts in the fltrVCF/scripts dir need to be copied to the working directory.

 OPTIONS
         [filter settings]